 When talking about character design, it is important to consider all the creative, innovative, and psychological efforts a designer puts in a project in a character animation studio.
 Creating a character in the animation field is like creating a unique human being.
 Uniqueness in character design relates to both psychological manner and appearance.
-Moreover, there is a strong relationship between psychological manner and visual features of a character.
+Moreover, there is a strong relationship between the psychological manner and the visual features of a character.

 How does psychology impact a character design?

 Every visual element must manifest the personality of the character.
 The physical attributes like color and shapes form the first presupposition about the personality.
 The combination of visual assets and internal being results in a sophisticated character design.
 Well-drawn visuals give a good first impression.
-And the well-formed characteristics makes the audience follow the story.
+And the well-formed characteristics make the audience follow the story.